 Also during Day 3, there is cold shower and bathroom next to our tent, but nobody from our group bothered with the cold shower since it was so cold and we were only one day away from real shower and beds.

-Our guides and chef prepared a surprise for us during dinner!
+Our guides and chef from Alpaca Expedition prepared a surprise for us during dinner!
 I will not spoil it but it was amazing how creative people are in extreme circumstances!
 Also during dinner the guides talked to us about tipping our porters and themselves.

-One thing I want to bring up is the treatment of porters.
+One thing I want to bring up is the treatment of Inca trail porters.
 I don’t think most people talk about it in their blogs but it’s important to me.
-During the trek I was really surprised at how much weight porters need to carry for us.
+During the Inca Trail with Alpaca Expedition, I was really surprised at how much weight porters need to carry for us.
 On top of our 7kg of personal belongings including tents and sleeping bags, they also have to carry all the raw cooking materials, gas tanks, tables and chairs, and portable toilets.
 Regulation says porters can only carry up to 25kg but I’m sure they carry more than that in reality (not with Alpaca but maybe with other companies).
 If someone’s sick or injured or simply not feeling well, the porters will end up carrying that person’a day pack as well.

 Day 4 – Machu Picchu

 Everyone was excited to finally reach Machu Picchu on Day 4 but first we had to get up at 3am to wait at the gate till 5:30am when the rangers open the gate.
-Since there are only so many covered seating at the gate, our group decided to try to get there as early as possible so we have a place to sit under a cover in case it rains.
+Since there are only so many covered seating at the gate, Alpaca Expedition advocates getting there as early as possible so we have a place to sit under a cover in case it rains.

 At 5:30am the gate opened and everyone literally powered walk/ran uphill for an hour to the Sun Gate.
 The last part of this uphill race was called Gringo Killer steps, where you have to use your hands and scramble up the rocks.
 But after that you are at Sun Gate!
 The Sun Gate is significant because it’s the first place you see Machu Picchu from the Inca trail.
 It also used to be guarded by the imperial guards so only the worthy could enter Machu Picchu.

-Our guides helped us take the obligatory Machu Picchu before we had to leave and wait outside.
+Our guide from Alpaca Expedition helped us take the obligatory Machu Picchu before we had to leave and wait outside.
 We were able to use a real bathroom (with toilet paper), get our passport stamped with Machu Picchu stamp, eat and drink before re-entering Machu Picchu for a private tour.
 The Machu Picchu ticket also allows you to re-enter twice the same day.